Setting up boards for success

 Now more than ever, a strong board is crucial to a company’s long-term success.
 The composition will change and evolve as a company grows, but talent and culture will be a real source of competitive advantage particularly in a post-pandemic environment.

-Cordelia Dolan develops the Inflexion network of business leaders and works with portfolio companies to ensure that they are set up for success with high performing leadership teams aligned to the business plan.
+Inflexion boasts a powerful network of business leaders and works with portfolio companies to ensure that they are set up for success with high performing leadership teams aligned to the business plan.

 Bertrand Sciard, Serial Chair, Chair of Alcumus

 Bertrand Sciard was appointed as Chair of the Board of Inflexion-backed risk management specialist Alcumus in Q1 2020, shortly before the pandemic hit Europe.
 That he was a Paris-based professional joining a Cardiff-based business meant meeting in-person – crucial for a CEO/Chair relationship – would become very difficult just a few months later owing to travel restrictions, but Bertrand was adamant they had to connect.

 “I couldn’t take on role before meeting the CEO because it’s all about chemistry.”

 They sparked and have been working together successfully for the last 18 months as Alcumus embarks on its continued technology enabled transformation and internationalisation.
 This is the strategic shift that brought Alcumus to Bertrand.

 Look to the future

 “Initially when they approached me I said no, as it was a services business and I’m a software man.
 They explained it’s precisely why they wanted me to join, because they were looking to transform into the area I knew.”

 And this is exactly how Boards should be – agile and comprised of people expert in where the company is going, rather than where it’s been.
 This is an important nuance when embracing change.
 “They needed to reinvent themselves to move away from an outdated strategy and be seen more as tech and software driven.”